The Doctor's Enemies

 Although he made a brief appearance in "Blood Harvest" when a regenade Gallifreyian security council attempted to free Borusa - only for Borusa to reveal that he had abandoned his old ways and side with The Doctor in defeating the group before he departed to another plane of existence -, Rassilon eventually returned in "The Eight Doctors" when, from behind the scenes, Rassilon contacted the Eighth Doctor, currently missing his memories following a trap planted by The Master, and sent him through Time to aid his other selves, his lost memories being restored through telepathic contact with his past incarnations.
 Thanks to the Eighth Doctor, the First acknowledged that he had to be better than the Time Lords he'd abandoned, the Second gave his freedom to save those involved in the War Games, the Third was able to fight off an attack from The Master, the Fourth was saved from death by Vampires, the Fifth survived an attack from an old foe armed with a timescoop, the Sixth's trial had an official enquiry, and the Seventh was saved from one of the Giant Spiders of Metebelis Three.
 The Doctor was honoured to serve Rassilon, and Rassilon, pleased with The Doctor's actions, watched him as he saved Sam Jones from drug dealers and allowed her to join him in his travels.

-Audio - Neverland
+Audio - Storm Warning

 (Alan Barnes)